Parmin/training/README.rst

 -  Replica Sets
 -  Sharding
 -  Security
+-  Performance Troubleshooting

-We may need to write a section on performance.
+We need to include sections on Backup and Recovery and MMS.

 Test-Driving Built Materials
 ----------------------------